 Monday thru Friday .
 8:00 AM - 5:00 PM EST

 The Department of Labor released revised model COBRA (Consolidated Omnibus Budget Reconciliation Act) election notices in May 2014.
-These already-required notifications for employers with 20 or more employees are now revised to clearly outline an employee’s option to purchase health care coverage through a government-facilitated marketplace.
-If an employee is eligible for COBRA coverage, they can now choose to elect COBRA coverage or take advantage of purchasing coverage through the government-facilitated health insurance marketplace in their state.
+These already-required notifications for employers with 20 or more employees clearly outline an employee’s option to purchase health care coverage through a government-facilitated marketplace.
+If an employee is eligible for COBRA coverage, they can choose to elect COBRA coverage or take advantage of purchasing coverage through the government-facilitated health insurance marketplace in their state.

-Although the Affordable Care Act doesn’t require employers to amend their COBRA election notices, government officials auditing group health plans will likely verify that employers are using the updated communications.
+Although the Affordable Care Act doesn’t require employers to amend their COBRA election notices, government officials auditing group health plans will likely verify that employers are using the current communications.

-Replace previous COBRA notification versions with the new model election notice.
+Replace previous COBRA notification versions with the current model election notice.

 As you continue to navigate health care reform, you can rely on Aflac to provide updates and helpful information at: aflac.com/healthcare_reform.
 To learn more visit: healthcare.gov, sba.gov/healthcare, cciio.cms.gov and irs.gov.